godot-rust/gdnative-book/src/gdext/advanced/debugging.md

 </plist>
 ```

-Then you can run `codesign -s - --deep --force --options=runtime --entitlements ./editor.entitlements /Applications/Godot.app` in Terminal to complete the process.
+Once this file is created, you can run `codesign -s - --deep --force --options=runtime --entitlements ./editor.entitlements /Applications/Godot.app` in Terminal to complete the re-signing process.
+It is recommended to check this file in since each dev will need to re-sign their local install if you have a team.
+It should only need to be done once per Godot install though.

-The re-signing process is covered in more detail in the [Godot Docs](https://docs.godotengine.org/en/stable/contributing/development/debugging/macos_debug.html).